ishaanpiru/EventFlex-PaPA-/README.md

 - You can then join the discord voice channel of the Event.
 - Remember to stop the Stream after you leave the Event.
 - Once the Event is over, attendees can withdraw their RSVP Fees from the Event Details page of the respective Event.

-### Bot:

-- You can find the link to invite Bot on your discord server on the About Vlad Page on Web app.
-- Select the server to which you would like to add Vlad.
-- Paste the following command in your #general channel.

-    `!init eventInfo {eventId} {vc-name}`

-- Replace `{eventId}` with the Event Id of your event and `{vc-name}` with the Voice Channel Name on which the event would be hosted.
-- Before the event starts make sure to enable bot to monitor the Voice channel by entering the command `/start-monitoring`on your #general channel.
-- After the event ends, you can stop the bot from monitoring the Voice channel by entering the command `/stop-monitoring` on your #general channel.

 ## Use Cases